training4developers/angular2_02272017/README.md

-# Welcome to Advanced Angular 2 with TDD
+# Welcome to Comprehensive Angular 2

 ## Instructor